vpnvipin7/imageProcessingK8s/README.md

 # To build the images
 docker-compose build

-# to bring the website localy
+# To bring the website localy
 docker-compose up